danidiaz/dep-t/README.md

 collecting the outputs of functions working as ["test doubles"](https://martinfowler.com/bliki/TestDouble.html).

+## Invoking the functions in the environment is cumbersome

+Yeah, it's annoying to perform the "ask for function, invoke function" dance each time:

+    mkController x = do
+      doLog <- asks logger
+      doLog "I'm going to insert in the db!"

+One workaround (at the cost of more boilerplate) is to define helper functions like:

+    logger' :: (MonadReader e m, HasLogger e m) => String -> m ()
+    logger' msg = asks logger >>= \f -> f msg

+Which you can invoke like this:

+    mkController x = do
+      logger' "I'm going to insert in the db!"

 ## Caveats

 The structure of the `DepT` type might be prone to trigger a [known infelicity